 An ODBC driver is installed with Actian Zen Server, and the included Demodata sample database is preconfigured to accept ODBC API commands.

 For programming with Python, the pyodbc module provides a free, open-source ODBC bridge that uses native Python data types and allows you to easily access databases using common syntax.

 To install pyodbc with PIP, open a terminal or command prompt and run the following command:

 With pyodbc installed, you’re ready to move on to the next step of the tutorial, where you will write simple Python code to communicate with the database.

 For more information, see Accessing Actian Zen with ODBC.

-The Btrieve2 SDK for Actian Zen provides a mature API that is ideal for working with the data that’s already in an application.
-Unlike SQL-based database access such as with ODBC or similar drivers, Btrieve2 represents tables as native data structures and individual files in the file system to store each database table and its indexes.
+The Btrieve 2 SDK for Actian Zen provides a mature API that is ideal for working with the data that’s already in an application.
+Unlike SQL-based database access such as with ODBC or similar drivers, Btrieve 2 represents tables in native data structures as individual files in the file system to store a database and its indexes.